Teero29/HomeAutomationPrototype/README.md

 Tutorial 2: Emulating a Raspberry Pi on your computer and using it to do various tasks

 There are multiple solutions to emulating a Rapberry Pi on a computer.
-We will discuss two methods: QEMU and Oracle Virtual Box.
+We will use a prepared QEMU file.

-Method 1: QEMU
+# 1. Installing QEMU
 - Download the file from the following link: https://sourceforge.net/projects/rpiqemuwindows/
 - Extract the files into C:/
 - Run the run.bat file